Healthy employees at healthy workplaces Ergonomics in the workplace

 • Ergonomic workspaces: With ergonomic workspaces and preventative measures, you help your employees promote health in their daily work.

-Ergonomics is the study of the conformity of man and automated work.
-Its aim is to design working conditions that are ideal for the needs of workers so that health burdens that can occur through the execution of repetitive or homogeneous sequences of movement are avoided in the long term to the greatest extent possible.
-An ergonomic workplace thus contributes to preserving the health and performance of your employees and helps you as an employer to reduce costs for the loss of work hours over the long term.
+Ergonomics in the workplace is about designing working conditions that are ideal for the needs of workers so that health issues that can occur through the execution of repetitive or homogeneous sequences of movement are avoided in the long term to the greatest extent possible.

 Ergonomics in the office

-With an ergonomic workplace, including an adapted office chair and ergonomically designed mouse, keyboard, and monitor, you can prevent chronic strain and improve the wellbeing of your employees for years to come.
+With an ergonomic workplace, including an adapted office chair and ergonomically designed mouse, keyboard, and properly set up monitor, you can prevent chronic strain and improve the wellbeing of your employees for years to come.
 Ergonomic office furniture is therefore an important element for preserving the health of the musculoskeletal system.

 Ergonomics and physical work

-Employees benefit from an ergonomic workplace even when they are away from their desks.
+Employees benefit from an ergonomic workplace even when not at a desk.
 Those who work long hours with slouched posture or who have to do heavy lifting should be trained on a recurring basis on techniques that are good for the body.

 AXA’s offer regarding workplace ergonomics